African Studies - Economics Combined Major Requirements

 *This course may be omitted with advanced placement credit or other advanced standing.

 **Stat 113 is a prerequisite for ECON 200

 In addition to maintaining a 2.0 university-wide cumulative average, students majoring in the African studies-economics combined major must maintain a 2.0 cumulative average on all economics and African studies courses taken and must earn at least a 2.0 in Economics 251 and Economics 252.
 Economics 251 and 252 must be taken at St. Lawrence before the end of the junior year.
 Accounting 203 and 204 as well as Economics 108 and 115 do not count towards the combined major.
 Although not required, participation in the Kenya Semester Program is strongly recommended.

 Graduation with honors may be recommended upon the basis of grades, the completion of an honors project approved and supervised by a faculty member, and an oral presentation on the thesis.
 Students who expect to undertake such a program should consult with the department chair of economics and the chair of the African Studies Advisory Board in the last term of their junior year.

 How to declare this major:

-- AFRICAN STUDIES.
+- APPROVAL.
+You will need meet with an economics faculty member and have their approval as your Economics Advisor.
 You will also need to find an advisor in African Studies.